General setup class

 initialConditions(sim, nx)

-Wrapper function to set initial data
+Wrapper function for setting initial data

 internalEnergyFromTemperature(T, mu, gamma)